 Review by Shaun Matusewicz

-In junior high my sunglasses were very hip, or at least I thought so.
+In junior high my sunglasses were very hip (you can see this page if you want to buy those), or at least I thought so.
 Massive futuristic looking things from Oakley that looked like Marty from Back to the Future and Arnold from the Terminator got together and decided to have an inbreed sunglasses-love-child.

 It was not a good time in my sunglass life.